 🍏More Easy Apple Recipes

-If you love using apple when you are cooking, then check out the following recipes for inspiration:
+If you love using apples, then check out the following recipes:

 🍰More Dessert Recipes!